mozilla-services/cloudtrail-streamer/README.md

 Example: `CT_KINESIS_REGION="us-west-2"`

+#### CT_S3_ROLE_ARN (optional)

+Role to assume for use by the s3 client.

+Useful when this Lambda function and the S3 bucket with CloudTrail logs are in different AWS accounts.

+Example: `CT_S3_ROLE_ARN="arn:aws:iam::555555555555:role/CloudtrailGetObjectRole"`

 #### CT_EVENT_TYPE (optional)

 The type of event that will be sent to the Lambda function.
 Default is `CT_EVENT_TYPE="S3"`.